joe10111/Launch_Mod2Week4_Assessment/README.md

             public int Id { get; set; }
             public string Name { get; set; }
             public int Zipcode { get; set; }
+            public List<Bike> BikesOwned;
         }
     }
     ```

 3. When adding a new pizza table to our database, which of the following two commands would we run first?
 Why is it important to run these two line in that order?
+The add-migration command would run first, in this case, to first initialize the structure of the database by adding our pizza table with the corresponding properties that will get transformed into columns.
+Once you run the add-migration you can then run the update-database, which will push the pizza table to the local database.
     ```
     add-migration AddPizzaTable
     ```